ProzorroUKR/openprocurement.api/docs/source/tutorial.rst

 .. include:: tutorial/bidder-activate-after-changing-tender.http
    :code:

+Bidder can change his bid after activating it.
+He can change value:amount (:ref:`value`).
+Also he can update :ref:`parameter`, subContractors, :ref:`document`.

 Close FrameworkAgreement UA procedure demands at least three bidders, so there should be at least three bid proposals registered to move to auction stage: